binaryHips/IMAGINE-RT/README.md

 ## Features

 ### 3D Ray-traced rendering
-Render of a dragon, 100k polys, 2 lights, 60 raysper pixel, 5 bounces per ray, 6 shadow rays per bounce
+Render of a dragon, 100k polys, 2 lights, 60 rays per pixel, 5 bounces per ray, 6 shadow rays per bounce
 <img width="1594" height="896" alt="Render of a dragon, 100k polys, 2 lights, 60 raysper pixel, 5 bounces per ray, 6 shadow rays per bounce" src="https://github.com/user-attachments/assets/891eb2a2-0ae2-4c03-8f71-d1c61b5a1dba" />

-A codebase was given with basic opengl code and structure for the non-raytraced preview.
+A codebase was given as a starting point, with basic opengl code and structure for the non-raytraced preview.
 We had to create the ray-tracing system and every collision function from scratch, aswell as implement an acceleration structure for efficient triangulated meshes rendering.

 Everything that comes next except the KD-Tree was not in the project's original goals, but were added by me as I felt like taking this project to the next level.